mfelleisen/7GUI/Macros/README.md

 ### Using Macros to Simplify the Specification of Views and Models

-- `7guis` provides a macro for eliminating boilerplate code from the specification of the View and Model, plus their connection.
+- `7guis` provides macros for specifying
+  - the layout of hierarchical GUIs, eliminating some boilerplate
+  - the state variables and what changes to the state variable trigger